 Looks like the guys from the Swiss town of Bienne keep beating their favorite horse: a tri-retrograde seconds complication module that they used in, perhaps, a dozen of their timepieces.
-The new Milus Tirion TriRetrograde automatic wrist watch, too, features the same retrograde display and comes in a massive body that combines an intimidating black DLC coating with polished rose gold.
+The new Milus Tirion TriRetrograde, too, features the same retrograde display and comes in a massive body that combines an intimidating black DLC coating with polished rose gold.

 From the point of view of hardware, this is still the same model that was introduced back in 2008 and simply sports a set of new materials.

-As you can see on the photos, the watch has the middle part of its body, as well as the transparent case back crafted from stainless steel and then treated with virtually scratchproof black DLC coating.
-As far as I understand, there will also be a more lightweight version with titanium body that will probably be slightly more expensive.
+The Tirion TriRetrograde has the middle part of its body, as well as the transparent case back, crafted from stainless steel.
+The metal is then treated with virtually scratchproof black DLC coating.
+As far as I understand, there will also be a more lightweight version with a titanium body that will probably be slightly more expensive.

-The rather thin bezel, the crown, as well as the hands, hour markers and the big, bold Arabic numerals are made from 18-carat rose gold and, I am ready to admit that, it is that rare example of where a “two-tone watch” concept really works: the combination of colors and textures give the gadget a very interesting appearance (if you are into this sort of styling, the gorgeous Perrelet Turbine XL Ref.
+The rather thin bezel, the crown, as well as the hands, hour markers, and the big, bold Arabic numerals are made from 18-karat rose gold and, I am ready to admit that, it is that rare example of where a “two-tone watch” concept works: the combination of colors and textures give the gadget an interesting appearance (if you are into this sort of styling, the gorgeous Perrelet Turbine XL Ref.
 A3027/1 Limited Edition is another piece to check before you pull the trigger on this one.)